AOEpeople/Aoe_LayoutManager/Readme.md

-# AOE Layout
+# AOE Layout Manager

 ## Description

-This module allows advanced users (with some Magento knowlegde) to add layout xml via records in the Magento backend.
+This module allows advanced users (with some Magento knowledge) to add layout xml via records in the Magento backend.

 Author: Manish Jain